moleculerjs/site/source/docs/0.13/logging.md

 | `short`   | `[13:36:30.968Z] INFO  BROKER: Message` |

 #### Custom log formatter
-You can set a custom log formatter function for the built-in console logger.
+Custom log formatter function can be set for the built-in console logger.

 ```js
 const broker = new ServiceBroker({